Revisiting the role of heterophily in graph representation learning: An edge classification perspective: Experiments

 \subsection{Results}

 The experimental results on real data are reported in Table~\ref{tb:result}.
-We observe that LHE using SGC as base model shows consistently strong performance across the full spectrum of homophily.
-Specifically, LHE-SGC{ 2}(st) achieves state-of-the-art performance on average, and LHE-SGC{ 2}(e2e)is comparative to the strong state-of-the-art method H2GCN.
+We observe that SA using SGC as base model shows consistently strong performance across the full spectrum of homophily.
+Specifically, SA*-SGC{ 2} that uses heterophilous edges for high-frequency message passing achieves state-of-the-art performance on average, and SA-SGC{ 2} with structure optimization is comparative to the strong state-of-the-art method H2GCN.
 Note that graphSAGE and GCN-Cheby perform well on the datasets with high heterophily, demonstrating the benefits of seperate embedding of ego and its neighbors and learning higher order neighbors, which consists of design factors of H2GCN~\cite{zhu2020neu}.
 Compared to vanilla SGC, it is shown that our design for structure optimization is able to significantly improve the expressiveness of GNNs and thus boost the base model.
-Another observation on graph data with low homophily levels is that among several heterophily-oriented methods, namely, GEOM-GCN, two best H2GCN models, FAGCN, CPGNN, GPRGNN and ours, optimizing structure (ours) is more effective than optimizing feature extraction (prior work).
-We also note that SGC{ 2} with 2-layer MLPs remarkably outperforms the original SGC which uses one-layer linear discriminator.
-It should also be noted that if a graph has strong heterophily (e.g., Texas and Wisconsin), our model will delete a large proportion of the edges in the graph.
+Another observation on graph data with low homophily levels is that among several heterophily-oriented methods, namely, GEOM-GCN, two best H2GCN models, FAGCN, CPGNN, GPRGNN and ours, optimizing structure or message passing (ours) is more effective than integrating high-order features (prior work).
+We note that SGC{ 2} with 2-layer MLPs remarkably outperforms the original SGC which uses one-layer linear discriminator.
+It should also be noted that if a graph has strong heterophily (e.g., Texas and Wisconsin), our structure optimization method will delete a large proportion of the edges in the graph.
 In this case, the learned SGC model is close but still better than MLP.

-Besides, it is observed that the performance of separate training is better than end-to-end training sometimes.
-We explain it based on the feedback loop.
-Specifically, in end-to-end mode, graph structure is fined-tuned according to updated feature representations, which will be affected by heterophily, while separating training searches structures independently, so it is less susceptible to heterophily.